 Study and teaching helps available by end of July

 With all these study helps, I greatly apologize for the delays in getting them ready to have available.
-The plan now is that they will be available end of July here on this web site.
+The plan now is that they will be available sometime soon here on this web site.
 If you sign up for the email updates (sign ups are on the home page here on the right), I will be emailing everyone on the list when they are done.

 I know that groups have been using the book for book clubs and teaching already.
 I have dropped into a few of them and its been so fun interacting with those going through the book.
 If there are churches or groups that are using the book for a series or study, and if you wanted to have me pop in for a meeting, schedule-permitting I certainly can try to join you.
 Email me email@example.com if that was something you'd find helpful.